Apparatus

 Fox Facts

-• The original proposal submitted by Ahrens Fox was for a completely different model of pumper.
-For unknown reasons, the proposal was later changed and she was delivered only 8 months after that.
+• The original proposal submitted by Ahrens Fox was for a closed cab pumper model.
+However, for reasons unknown, the proposal was later revised, and the apparatus was delivered just eight months after the change.

-• Before being delivered, the Fox was apparently on display at the International’s Chief Convention Pennsylvania Hotel in New York City.
-The only record of this can be found in the fire company's meeting minutes a month before she was delivered.
+• Before its delivery, our Ahrens Fox was reportedly showcased at the International Chiefs Convention at the Pennsylvania Hotel in New York City.
+The only known record of this comes from the fire company's meeting minutes, dated one month before its arrival.

-• Sometime in the 1970's or 1980's, the company joined a group of Ahrens Fox enthusiasts , known as the “Flying Foxes”.
-The group would take their Ahrens Appratus all over the Tri-State area to participate in parades.
-While you can still find many photos of the Flying Foxes leading parades online, it is not known how many events our Ahrens Fox participated in.
+• During the 1970s or 1980s, the fire company became part of a group of Ahrens Fox enthusiasts known as the “Flying Foxes.”
+This group proudly took their Ahrens apparatus across the Tri-State area to participate in parades.
+While numerous photos of the Flying Foxes leading parades can still be found online, it remains uncertain how many events our Ahrens Fox attended.

-• The Fox has narrowly escaped ruin, twice.
-In the early 60’s a fire gutted the firehouse, but the Fox was pulled out of the building before being damaged.
-In October of 2012, the Fox was undergoing maintenance when Hurricane Sandy devastated Port Monmouth.
-Unable to move, she was left behind and was submerged in 4 ft. of water.
-The following morning she was cleaned up, went under several months of maintenance and returned to the road in the Spring of 2013.
+• The Fox has narrowly escaped destruction twice.
+In the early 1960s, a fire ravaged the firehouse, but the Fox was pulled from the building just in time, avoiding damage.
+Then, in October 2012, while undergoing maintenance, the Fox was caught in Hurricane Sandy’s devastation.
+With no way to be relocated, it was left behind and submerged in four feet of floodwater.
+The following morning, it was cleaned, underwent several months of restoration, and triumphantly returned to the road in the spring of 2013.

 Share by: